Get Quotes

 The warranty terms

-However, Merit series furnaces come with a 10-year parts warranty and a shorter 20-year heat exchanger warranty.
+- Base warranty: A 10-year parts warranty and a 20-year or lifetime heat exchanger warranty

 Registration is required